Danish investor takes stake in German online retailer Zalando

 Zalando said in a statement that Povlsen, who owns the Bestseller group known for high street stores like Jack & Jones and Vero Moda, had bought shares from early investors including European Founders Found (EFF), Holtzbrinck and Tengelmann.

-A Zalando spokesman declined to say how much Povlsen, who Forbes estimated is worth $2.5 billion, paid for the stake.
+A Zalando spokesman declined to say how much Povlsen, who Forbes estimated is worth $2.5 billion (£1.62 billion), paid for the stake.

 "Anders Holch Povlsen will be a strong and long-term-oriented shareholder and together we want to design the future of fashion e-commerce," Rubin Ritter, Zalando managing director, said in the statement.